Featured Bat Bro Video

 Pros: huge sweet spot, easy to find barrel, light for a 2-pc hybrid

-Cons: lower average exit velo numbers than most other 2-pc hybrids, and it's quite spendy.
+Cons: lower average exit velo numbers than most other 2-pc hybrids.

 The Metal 2 performs very similar to a bat like the Victus Nox or L.S.
 Select Pwr: you're likely to see a little bit hotter exit velos with the Stringking Metal 2, but you'll also experience a little bit more sting on the hands with the Metal 2 when compared to a 2-piece hybrid bat like the Nox or Select Pwr.

 The hottest bats money can buy!!
-While there are some very hot alloy/aluminum USSSA bats out there this year, a broken-in composite USSSA bat will just about always outperform an alloy/aluminum USSSA bat.
-The primary benefit of swinging an alloy bat in USSSA is that they are much more durable than their composite counterparts.
-These composite bats sound/feel/hit a bit better though.
+While there are some very hot alloy/aluminum USSSA bats out there this year, a broken-in composite USSSA bat will always outperform an alloy/aluminum USSSA bat.
+The primary benefit of swinging an alloy bat in USSSA is that they are more durable than their composite counterparts.
+These composite bats sound/feel/hit better though.

 1) MARUCCI CAT9 COMPOSITE USSSA